obsidiansystems/ledger-app-tezos/README.md

 $ python -m ledgerblue.deleteApp --targetId 0x31100004 --appName 'Tezos Wallet'
 ```

-Replace the `appName` parameter "Tezos" with whatever applicationname you used when you loaded the application onto the device.
+Replace the `appName` parameter "Tezos" with whatever application name you used when you loaded the application onto the device.

 Then follow the prompts on the Ledger device screen.